Lernstick/glados/howtos/network-config.md

 Server to Client  | ssh         | `22` (by default)

 <br>
-If your exam server sits in another subnet than your exam clients, make sure to disable [NAT](https://en.wikipedia.org/wiki/Network_address_translation) in the routing configuration.
-This is necessary because the server determines the clients IP-address (which is then used in remote backup) via the HTTP header.
-With NAT enabled the header would hold the IP-address of the router instead.
+If your exam server sits in another subnet than your exam clients, make sure to disable [Network address translation](https://en.wikipedia.org/wiki/Network_address_translation) in the configuration of the router.
+This is necessary because the server detects the clients IP-address (which is then used in remote backup) over the HTTP headers and/or `$_SERVER` environment variables provided by the webserver.
+With NAT enabled the header would contain the IP-address of the routing device instead.